-But after a few deep breaths, I realized that it was just fine to brim with casual creativity.
-And here’s why:
+Take a few deep breaths and accept that it’s just fine to brim with casual creativity.
+Here’s why:

 Three out of seven: I realize that some gainfully employed women are expected to look sharp all week, but many of us are lucky enough to indulge in Casual Fridays.
 That means that fun, casual dressing occupies three out of seven days each week.